thekevinscott/thekevinscott/src/pages/2018/image-classification/index.md

     541
 ```

-In the repo you'll find a copy of the ImageNet class definitions in JSON format ([forked from here](https://gist.github.com/thekevinscott/e6fb765d5125dd3c34f11d2d67b6d49b)).
-You can import that JSON file to translate the numeric prediction into an actual string.
+In the repo you'll find [a copy of the ImageNet class definitions in JSON format](https://github.com/thekevinscott/dataset-tutorial-for-image-classification/blob/master/imagenet_labels.json).
+You can import that JSON file to translate the numeric prediction into an actual string:

 ```
 import labels from './imagenet_labels.json';